Why we love Saffron Walden

 A little further a field in Great Chesterford, is The Crown House Hotel.
 Set in a beautiful building dating back to Tudor times, the restaurant is a warm and cosy place for a spot of lunch or dinner (the Sunday lunch is exceptionally delicious).
 It also has rooms available for those looking to extend their stay.

 Surrounded by beautiful Essex countryside, Saffron Walden has plenty of footpaths and country walks to offer.
 However, if you don’t fancy pulling on your wellies and trekking across the fields, pay a visit to Bridge End Garden.
 Hidden in the back streets of the town, the grade II listed space consists of seven interlinked garden and popular hedge maze.
 The Turf Labyrinth, another maze which twists and turns, is sure to be a hit with children.
-The town will celebrate its maze culture with the third Saffron Walden Maze Festival from 19-21 August.

 A hit with both adults and children is the magnificent Audley End House & Gardens just outside saffron Walden.
 Spend the afternoon wandering around the immaculately kept grounds, explore the Victorian service wing and visit the horses in the stable yard.
 There’s also a play area to keep the little ones entertained.
 The English Heritage site hosts a vibrant events calendar throughout the year.

 Make the most of the day with a visit to the Audley End Miniature Railway, located opposite.
 A massive hit with families, the railway trails through the forest where children can spot teddies that live in the woods.
-There’s also a Enchanted Fairy and Elf Walk and picnic and play area – great for the when warmer weather arrives!
+There’s also an Enchanted Fairy and Elf Walk and picnic and play area – great for the when warmer weather arrives!